 In recent years, there has been a boom in books about psychopaths and sociopaths -- there is a technical difference in the two terms but not in behavior, so they're functionally interchangeable.
 And those books all come from a perspective that it's not you that's the psychopath, but it might be all those people more successful than you.

-The most recent of those books is called "The Wisdom of Psychopaths" by Kevin Dutton, but there's also "How to Spot a Psychopath," "The Sociopath Next Door," "Women Who Love Psychopaths," "The Psychopath Test," "Red Flags of Love Fraud -- 10 Signs You're Dating a Sociopath"
+The most recent of those books is called "The Wisdom of Psychopaths" by Kevin Dutton, but there's also "How to Spot a Psychopath," "The Sociopath Next Door," "Women Who Love Psychopaths," "The Psychopath Test," "Red Flags of Love Fraud -- 10 Signs You're Dating a Sociopath" and "Without Conscience: The Disturbing World of Psychopaths Among Us," all published within the last two years.

 The first message behind this cascade of titles is that psychopaths are not always murderous nut jobs and serial killers, that violence need not be part of the personality profile.
 And that leads to the second message: Once you take out a tendency toward violence, the universe of potential psychopaths expands dramatically.
 And then comes the ultimate epiphany behind the whole psychopaths-are-everywhere movement: Psychopathic behavior is not only often tolerated in our social and economic systems, it's many times rewarded, and quite handsomely.